motorina0/codenvy/DOCS.md

 3. HTTP/S. We are working to make configuration of SSL and HTTP/S a single line so that you can swap between configurations.
 The current version only supports HTTP.

-4. `codenvy.env` documentation.
-Currently, we expect all configuration of Codenvy to be done by users in `CODENVY_CONFIG/codenvy.env`.
-All parameters are currently supported, but they are not provided with default documentation in the environment file.
-Temporarily, you can inspect how `codenvy.pp` is configured at `docs.codenvy.com` or by studying `CODENVY_CONFIG/manifests/codenvy.pp`.

-5. NTFS backups.
+4. NTFS backups.
 Due to incompatibilities between NTFS and other file systems, Windows will have their Postgres data stored in a named volume within the boot2docker or Docker for Windows.
 User data is persisted, but if the VM that you are using is wiped and restarted, Codenvy's Postgres data will be lost.
 We will add an ability to extract this information with `codenvy backup` and `codenvy restore`.

-6. System-level configuration of private Docker registries is not yet enabled in this packaging.
+5. System-level configuration of private Docker registries is not yet enabled in this packaging.
 It's possible to configure this manually by modifying `CODENVY_CONFIG`/manifests/codenvy.pp.
 However, if you run `codenvy destroy` or `codenvy init`, your configuration changes for registries will not be preserved.

-7. Add a `codenvy reload` command, which resarts services with a SIGHUP signal instead of a container restart.
+6. Add a `codenvy reload` command, which resarts services with a SIGHUP signal instead of a container restart.
 SIGHUP signals instruct container services to reload their configuration without going through a reboot cycle.

 ## Team
 See [Contributors](../../graphs/contributors) for the complete list of developers that have contributed to this project.